 Weiss, Joseph.
 Yad Vashem Archives 03/6388.
 Jerusalem: 1991.

 Nomberg-Przytyk, Sara.
 Auschwitz: True Tales from a Grotesque Land.
 Translated by Roslyn Hirsch.
-Chapel Hill and London: 1985.
+Chapel Hill and London: University of North Caroline Press, 1985.

 Locks of Mala’s and Edek’s hair are on display at the Auschwitz-Birkenau Museum, along with a pencil portrait of Mala done by Zofia Stepien-Bator at Edek’s request.